optixsolutions/laravel-media/README.md

 php artisan vendor:publish --provider="Optix\Media\Providers\MediaServiceProvider"
 ```

-## Usage
+## Key Concepts

-There are a few core concepts that should be considered before continuing:
+There are a few key concepts that should be considered before continuing:

-* Media can be **any** type of file, from a `png` to a `zip` file.
+* Media can be any type of file, from a jpeg to a zip file.
 You should
   specify any file restrictions in your application's validation logic before
   you attempt to upload a file.

 * Media is uploaded as its own entity.
-It *does not* belong to another model in the system when it's created,
+It does not belong to another model in the system when it's created,
   so it can be managed independently (which makes it the perfect engine for a media manager).

 * Media must be "attached" to a model for an association to be made.

-* Media items are bound to "groups", which makes it easy to associate multiple different types of media
+* Media items are bound to "groups".
+This makes it easy to associate multiple different types of media
   to a model.
-For example, a `Post` might have an "images" group and a "documents" group.
+For example, a Post might have an "images" group and a "documents" group.

-* **Write about conversions!**

----
+* You can manipulate images using conversions.
+You can specify conversions to be performed when a media
+  item is associated to a model.
+For example, you can register a "thumbnail" conversion to run when images
+  are attached to a model's "gallery" group.

+* Conversions are registered globally.
+This means that they can be reused across your application, i.e a Post
+  and a User can have the same sized thumbnail without having to register it twice.

-# TODO
+# Todo

+## Usage

 ### Uploading media